How to Sharpen a Knife Must-have tool #1: A sharpener

 All the sharpening tools you’ll need are available anywhere knives are sold.
 Go online and search for specific products or generic tool names.
 Or just visit Joe’s store at eversharpknives.com.

-Go for good enough—
+Go for good enough— not perfection!

 Super-sharp edges are great—at first.
 Then the razor edge quickly dulls.
 That’s because an edge that sharp is necessarily very thin, and it bends and dulls easily because there’s not enough metal to support it.
 A knife that’ll easily slice through food is sharp enough.
 The tomato test (below) will tell you when a knife is ready for food prep.